canimus/uci_data_analysis/CodeBook.md

 `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip`

 After completing the download from the URL provided the downloaded file is placed in a temporary folder and extracted for analysis.
+Last step is closing the connection for the open file.

 ```R
 temp <- tempfile()